ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/default_tsys.rst

 where :math:`h` and :math:`k` are the Planck and Boltzmann constants (respectively), :math:`\nu` is the frequency of the observation, and the factor 5 is a conservative estimate of how close to the quantum limit receivers can get.
 The fundamental limit achievable when including mixer and Local oscilator terms is 3, but most receivers do not achieve that efficiency.

-The sky temperature and transmission are **MARK TO UPDATE THIS SECTION BASED ON EMAIL DISCUSSIONS** is calculated as:
+The sky temperature is calculated as:

 .. math::
     T_{sky} = (1-\mathfrak{t})\times T_{atm} + T_{cmb}